Close Menu

 MCTD AND YOUR RESIDUAL FUNCTIONAL CAPACITY (RFC)

 If you don’t meet listing 14.06, then you can still win SSDI and SSI benefits under SSA’s rules.
-There is a vocational rule that takes your MCTD symptoms, any other medical conditions, your age, work history, skills, and education into account.
+There is an SSA rule that takes your MCTD symptoms, any other medical conditions, your age, work history, skills, and education into account.

 When the SSA decides your residual functional capacity (RFC), they use your statements on the forms you fill out for them.
 For example, when you fill out forms about your past work, you state how much you had to lift on the job and how also tell them how much you stood or sat during a work day.

 Think about it.
-Failing to tell the SSA about the lifting you had to do at your past jobs, makes it easier for them to return you to your past jobs.
+Failing to tell the SSA about the lifting you did on at your past jobs makes it easier for them to return you to your past jobs.
 If you lifted heavy weight on the job and now, your MCTD prevents that, then you cannot perform your past work.
-Don’t make the mistake of not filling out your paperwork or filling it out wrong.
+Don’t make the mistake of not filling out your paperwork correctly.
 If you do so, then you are making it easier for the SSA to deny your case.

 APPLY FOR SSD BENEFITS AS SOON AS YOU KNOW YOU CANNOT WORK

 You may think that you can work with your MCTD symptoms.
 Or, you may find that your employer cannot put up with your symptoms at work.
 Your symptoms may slow you down or make you forget instructions.
 Pain can do that.
-Therefore, it is important to file for SSD benefits as soon as you think you may have a period to time off work or you don’t know when you may be able to return to work because of your medical condition.
+Therefore, it is important to file for SSDI and SSI benefits as soon as you think you may have a period to time off work.
+Or, you don’t know when you may be able to return to work because of your medical condition.

 You can also call Social Security to begin your application over the phone.
 If you are in doubt about whether you should apply, then call our office.
 It is free.
 You can talk to one of our legal experts.
 They will answer your questions.
 We can help you if you have a medical condition that prevents you from working.